Raleigh-Wake Emergency Communications Center

 Recently the 9-1-1 Center was recognized by 911 Dispatcher Edu as one of the Top Ten 9-1-1 Call Centers in the United States for 2015.
 911 Dispatcher EDU's Top Ten 911 Call Centers.

-- In 2016, the ECC delivered 12 babies and provided countless CPR instructions that resulted in multiple cardiac saves.
+- In 2017, the ECC delivered nine babies and provided countless CPR instructions that resulted in 18 cardiac saves

-- The ECC received 36 total feedbacks which
+- The ECC received 47 total feedbacks which included 20 commendations and 27 complaints.

-- 25 Complaints (5 from citizens, 20 from services agencies: 17 were found to be valid, 8 were unfounded)
+- 27 complaints (10 from citizens, 17 from services agencies.
+Of those, 21 were found to be valid, six were unfounded).

 Do you know of a school in need of 9-1-1 education literature? is there an upcoming event in your community where you could help promote 9-1-1 education?
 The Raleigh-Wake 9-1-1 Center offers a variety of outreach programs to seniors, community groups, ELS, adult service organizations and children.